(KFVS) - Many parts of the Heartland experienced devastating flooding.

 The State of Illinois has set up a website to help communities during the Flood 2019 fight.
 Click here to find information about flood recovery assistance, to report damage and debris, farm and agricultural resources, find your county emergency management office and links to other resources the state can offer.

 A State of Emergency was declared for Union County, Ill. on Friday, May 31 and the sheriff said the tornado sirens will be used to warn residents in the Wolf Lake and Ware area in the case of a levee breach.
-Residents should be aware of their evacuation routes and take into consideration the area of the breach.
-The evacuation route should be determined and based upon the area of the breach to avoid it.

 Governor JB Pritzker issued a second disaster proclamation for flooding in 34 counties along the Mississippi and Illinois rivers, including some Heartland counties.